 District & Section Boards

-District and Section Boards are 'working boards' who's main responsibility is to provide educational and networking opportunities to members, while supporting CPRS public policy programs and initiatives.
+District and Section Boards are 'working boards' whose main responsibility is to provide education and networking opportunities to members, while supporting CPRS advocacy and initiatives.
 These boards help perpetuate our profession through leadership development, awards and recognition and scholarships.